project-marvel-kodluyoruz/project-marvel/README.md

 ### 5. Start your project

-# To contribute the project
+# To contribute to the project
 ### 1. Fork repo
 ### 2. Clone repo from your Github account
 ### 3. Yarn install or npm install